 I only have two bits of negative feedback for the Wynn buffet.

 First of all, I didn’t think there were enough ice-cream choices.
 At the Aria you had a choice of about 12 flavours, but at The Wynn you only got to choose from about 5/6.
-This isn’t really a deal breaker for me – as I’m not a huge ice-cream fan, but I know for some people this would effect their enjoyment of the Wynn buffet’s dessert offering.
+This isn’t really a deal-breaker for me – as I’m not a huge ice-cream fan, but I know for some people this would affect their enjoyment of the Wynn buffet’s dessert offering.